Jayanaka-98/jayanaka-98.github.io/README copy.md

 ]
 ```

 This marked a pivotal moment in the experiment where an error in map generation surfaced.
-Notably, rows 3, 4, and 5 displayed only 19 tiles instead of the requisite 20.
+Notably, rows 3, 4, and 5 displayed only 19 tiles instead of the reqrequested 20.
 To confirm this anomaly, I requested another map generation without rectifying the initial problem.

-#### Prompt 4 :
+### Prompt 4 :
-- Another
+    "Another"

-ChatGPT:
+#### ChatGPT:
-- Sure, here's another variation of the map layout:

 ```python
 tilemap = [